Campaign of the Month: October 2017

 Vampires’ dead bodies are vastly more resilient than ordinary mortals’.

-• Vampires don’t need to eat or breathe, never get sick or physically tired, and are immune to many weaknesses and ailments that plague the living.
+• Deathless Vigor: Vampires don’t need to eat or breathe, never get sick or physically tired, and are immune to many weaknesses and ailments that plague the living.

-• Blood: Vampires have Advantage on all mundane rolls involving a creature’s blood: e.g., Survival rolls to track a bleeding target or Investigation rolls to notice blood around a crime scene.
-Vampires can smell even the faintest traces of blood in the air and don’t need to make Perception rolls to perceive blood except under truly extenuating circumstances.
+• Blood Sense: Vampires have Advantage on all mundane rolls involving a creature’s blood: e.g., Survival rolls to track a bleeding target or Investigation rolls to notice blood around a crime scene.
+Vampires can smell even the faintest traces of blood in the air and don’t need to make Perception rolls to perceive blood except under extenuating circumstances.

 • Night Vision: Vampires have excellent night vision and do not take Disadvantage on Perception rolls to see in the dark.
 They take Disadvantage instead of Major Disadvantage in total darkness.

 • Sense Kindred: Kindred instinctively perceive other vampires as their own kind.
 If they can smell the vampire, they know it’s a vampire.
 If they touch a vampire, they know it’s a vampire.
 It’s not just the aura, it’s all the right cues.
 Kindred notice the shallow or nonexistent breathing of their kind.
 They notice the subtle, predatory tones in a voice.
 They hear the lack of heartbeat.
-Some supernatural powers can fool this ability, though.
-Ghouls are not detectable in this manner, but are through Taste for Blood.
+Some supernatural powers can fool this ability.
+Ghouls are not detectable in this manner, but can be identified through Taste for Blood.

 • Taste for Blood: By tasting someone’s blood, a vampire can make a DC 2 Perception roll (Wits + Composure; remember Auspex also adds to Perception rolls) to discern details such as clan, Blood Potency (characters with Blood Potency scores of 0 are ghouls or thin-bloods), emotional state, blood type, degree of blood sympathy (mortal or vampiric) to another individual whose blood they’ve tasted, the presence of diseases, drugs, and poisons, what they ate recently, and similar details the GM approves.
 Diablerie is not detectable in this manner.